Gammel Strand 46: 19th century

 At the time of the 1840 census, No. 13 was home to 23 residents in four households.
-Joachim Lund Drejer (1792-1853), a court physician and professor, resided on the ground floor with his wife Henriette C. Dreier (née Løffler, 1802–1879), their four children (aged five to 10), his 22-year-old sister Eline S. C. Dreier, three maids and one lodger (instrumentmaker).
-Andreas Christian Gierlew (1774-1845), a royal consul-general in Norway, was temporarily occupying the first floor apartment with the student Arthur Eugeb Nicolai Gierlew and two servants.
+Joachim Lund Drejer (1792–1853), a court physician and professor, resided on the ground floor with his wife Henriette C. Dreier (née Løffler, 1802–1879), their four children (aged five to 10), his 22-year-old sister Eline S. C. Dreier, three maids and one lodger (instrumentmaker).
+Andreas Christian Gierlew (1774–1845), a royal consul-general in Norway, was temporarily occupying the first floor apartment with the student Arthur Eugeb Nicolai Gierlew and two servants.
 Georg Hermann Richter, a high-ranking civil servant, resided on the second floor with his sister Anine Wilhelmine Rimestad, her four children (aged 10 to 24) and one maid.
-Dorothea Amalia (néeBresløvs), a flour retailer (widow), resided in the basement with her son Wilhelm Sybye/clockmaker).
+Dorothea Amalia (néeBresløvs), a flour retailer (widow), resided in the basement with her son Wilhelm Sybye, clockmaker).

-August Bournonville (1805-1879), ballet master at the Royal Danish Ballet, was a resident of the building in 1841.
+August Bournonville (1805–1879), ballet master at the Royal Danish Ballet, was a resident of the building in 1841.

 At the time of the 1845 census, No. 13 was home to 20 residents in four households.
 The Drejer family was still resident on the ground floor of the building.
-Carl Irminger, a captain lieutenant in the Royal Danish Navy, resided on the first floor with his wife Henriette Georgine (née Viborg), their three children (aged five to nine), one male servant two maids.
-Michael Henriques. a businessman (varermægler) resided on the second floor with his wife Emilie (née von Halle), their two children (aged 14 and 16), a male servant and a maid.
+Carl Irminger, a captain lieutenant in the Royal Danish Navy, resided on the first floor with his wife Henriette Georgine (née Viborg), their three children (aged five to nine), one male servant and two maids.
+Michael Henriques (1793—1854). a businessman (vekselmægler) resided on the second floor with his wife Emilie (née von Halle, 1803–1891), their two children (aged 14 and 16), a male servant and a maid.
 Ludevig Ernst Born, a flour merchant, resided in the basement with his wife Marie Elise (née Orthmann), their one-year-old daughter and one maid.

+At the time of the 1850 census, No. 13 was home to 31 residents in four households.
+Joachim and Henritte Conradine Dreier resided on the ground floor with their three children (aged 14 to 22), his sister Frederikke Hornemann Dreier, his sister-in-law Marie Sophie Løffler, a maid, and a coachman.
+Carl and Henriette Georgine Irminger still resided on the first floor with their five children (aged two to 15), a male servant, a wet nurse and a maid.
+Michael Henriquis, a vagtmægler and captain in the Infantry Brigade, resided on the second floor with his wife Emilie Henriques (née von Halle), their sons Wilhelm Morits Henriques and Ludvig Emil Henriquis and one maid.
+Lars Peter Lund, a flour merchant (former clothing manufacturer), resided in the basement with his wife Hansine Conradine Emilie Schougaard, their three children (aged one to seven), one male servant and one maid.